 Identified between a regular filling and a crown, a dental inlay or onlay can treat a damaged or decayed tooth.
 Used on molars and pre-molars, a dental inlay covers the concave center of a tooth while an onlay covers the rounded, upper edges of a tooth.
 Like dental fillings and crowns, inlays and onlays can be made in a variety of materials — porcelain, composite resin, and metal.
-Our board-certified Dental Health team can help Brattleboro, VT patients better understand fillings, crowns, inlays, and onlays so they can make an informed decision about how to treat their teeth at Dental Health.
+Our board-certified Dental Health team can help Brattleboro, VT patients and their families better understand fillings, crowns, inlays, and onlays so they can make an informed decision about how to treat their teeth.

 A dental inlay or onlay is a good choice if you have a damaged tooth or a large cavity that is too big to get filled, but doesn't need the full coverage of a crown.
 During your examination, our Dental Health team will use your digital x-rays to decide on the best treatment for your tooth.
 If an inlay or onlay is selected, they will go over the available materials that will best suit your needs.
 You might also discuss whether you would prefer a direct restoration (an inlay or onlay made at our office with CEREC technology while you wait) or an indirect restoration made at a dental laboratory.

 After applying local anesthesia to numb the treatment area, we will start by removing areas of decay.
 Stronger methods of sedation can be used if you have anxiety or a strong gag reflex.
 Once the tooth is cleaned, impressions will be made of the tooth.
 If you are receiving an indirect restoration, a temporary filling will be placed until it is prepared.
 Once your restoration is ready, our Dental Health team will carefully place and bond it onto your tooth.
 They may polish the edges or adjust the fit so your tooth is properly covered and feels comfortable.